Treatment for Depression

 What is Depression?

-When you are going through those times when everything is gloomy, you have low energy, you don’t want to talk to anyone, or even leave the house, with sadness, crying for no apparent reason, or not eating much or overeating, it could mean you are suffering from depression.
+When you are going through those times when everything is gloomy, you have low energy, and you don’t want to talk to anyone or even leave the house.
+You are home alone, sad, crying for no apparent reason, or not eating much, or overeating.
+It could mean you are suffering from depression.
 Depression, like other psychological disorders, happens in a continuum.
-You could be suffering from mild depression or from a deep depression that could even be causing psychotic symptoms.
+You could be suffering from mild depression or a deep depression that could even be causing psychotic symptoms.

 Signs and symptoms of Depression